 The following tips may also help reduce the risk of infection:

-If you lose too much body fluid (dehydration), your HCP may need to give you fluids and electrolytes to replace body salts.
-If diarrhea happens later in your treatment, your HCP may check you to see if it may be caused by an infection.
-Your HCP may decrease your dose or stop TRODELVY if your diarrhea is severe and cannot be controlled with antidiarrheal medicines.
+Diarrhea is common and can be severe.
+Severe diarrhea can lead to loss of too much body fluid (dehydration) and kidney problems.
+Your HCP should monitor you for diarrhea and give you medicine as needed to help control it.
+If you lose too much body fluid, your HCP may need to give you fluids and electrolytes to replace body salts.
+If you develop diarrhea during your treatment with TRODELVY, your HCP should check to see if it may be caused by an infection.
+Your HCP may decrease your dose or stop TRODELVY if your diarrhea is severe and cannot be controlled with anti-diarrheal medicines.

 The following tips may also help control diarrhea: